-Under California’s “products liability” laws, someone who designs, manufactures or sells a defective product is strictly liable for injuries caused by that product — even when that person or company was not negligent.1
+Under California products liability law, someone who designs, manufactures or sells a defective product is strictly liable for injuries caused by that product, even when that person or company was not necessarily negligent in causing the injury.

 In California, strict liability can be imposed for three types of product defects:

 We discuss each of the specific type of California product liability cases in the articles linked to above.

 And to help you better understand how to prevail in a products liability lawsuit in California generally, our California personal injury lawyers discuss, below:

 - 1. The “elements” of a California products liability claim